Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 1. When will the IBH Model begin?

-CMS anticipates the IBH Model will launch in the fourth quarter of 2024, once state awardees are selected.
+CMS anticipates the IBH Model will launch in the first quarter of 2025, once state cooperative agreement awardees are selected.

 2. How will states be selected to participate in the IBH Model?

-States interested in participating in the IBH Model must apply to the NOFO by the specified deadline to be eligible to participate.
+States interested in participating in the IBH Model must apply to the NOFO by the specified deadline to be eligible to receive a cooperative agreement.
 This will be a competitive application process that will include a merit review of all applications using a detailed rubric.
 More information about the deadline for applications and the selection process can be found in the NOFO.

 3. What information will applicants be required to provide in their application?